yolo-sh/workspace-base/README.md

 ## Image

 The Dockerfile has been extensively commented to be self-explanatory.
-You can see it by yourself below:
+You can see it below.

+In summary, Yolo is built on `ubuntu 22.04` with an user named `yolo` configured to be used as the default user.
+Root privileges are managed via `sudo` and `zsh` (with `oh-my-zsh`) is used as default shell.

+Your repositories will be cloned in `/home/yolo/workspace`.

 ```Dockerfile
 # All environments will be Ubuntu-based (Ubuntu 22.04)